-If you apply for the Dedicated Hunter Program in 2018, and you aren't selected to participate, you'll receive a Dedicated Hunter preference point.
+If you apply for the Dedicated Hunter Program in 2019, and you aren't selected to participate, you'll receive a Dedicated Hunter preference point.
 These preference points give applicants a better chance at getting into the program in future years.

-If you don't want to join the program this vear-but vou'd like a better chance at participating in the future-you can choose to apply for a Dedicated Hunter preference point.
+If you don't want to join the program this year-but you'd like a better chance at participating in the future-you can choose to apply for a Dedicated Hunter preference point.